nspcc-dev/neo-go/docs/node-configuration.md

     KeyFile: serv.key
 ```
 where:
-- `Enabled` denotes whether RPC server should be started.
+- `Enabled` denotes whether an RPC server should be started.
 - `Address` is an RPC server address to be running at.
 - `EnableCORSWorkaround` enables Cross-Origin Resource Sharing and is useful if
   you're accessing RPC interface from the browser.